Darlia at Camden Barfly

 Overall, Darlia’s live set is energetic and raw – it’s not hiding anything.
 Napalm and Queen of Hearts were the notable highlights, and are suggestive of more promising music from the band in the future.

-For further information about Darlia and future events visit here.
+For further information and future events visit Darlia’s website here.

 Watch the video for Queen of Hearts here: